 My son has already begun his reading journey, when he would ask us to tell him the letters on our t-shirts last year just prior to his second birthday.
 He has started reading a few books both by memory of the stories and his ever expanding reading vocabulary.

 With her brother as an example, my daughter already enjoys flipping through board and cloth books and pointing out both words and pictures.
 Sometimes she will just sit down and pull the books off the shelf as she flips through them.
 Right now I think her two favorites are Doggies (which we picked up at the library 'used') and Daniel's Day at the Beach.

-Some current favorite books in our household are as follows:
+Some current favorite books in our household (as of 2016) are as follows: